How To Look Stylish With Head Scarf During Chemo

 - Express your individual style!

-- Coordinate jewelry with your headwear
+- Coordinate jewellery with your headwear

 - Try wearing bright colored chemo headwear to lighten up your facial features